kjellpk/dbi.table/cran-comments.md

 # Comments for Previous CRAN Submissions

+# 1.0.3 Changes Relative to Version 1.0.1 (Current CRAN Version)

+- At the request of the data.table maintainers, moved data.table from Depends to Suggests.

+- Added Luis Rocha as a contributor (ctd) for the (Chinook) example database and included his license in example_files/chinook_export/LICENSE.

+- Refactored code; no changes to core functionality of package.

+# 1.0.1 Initial Package Submission (2024-11-29)

 This resubmission of the `dbi.table` package includes the changes requested by
 K. Lauseker from my first submission attempt.
 The requested changes and my actions are in section 1.0.1.